johnolamide/alx-higher_level_programming/0x0C-python-almost_a_circle/README.md

 ## Task 4
 - [x] `models/rectangle.py`
-> pdate the class `Rectangle` by adding the public method `def area(self):` that returns the area value of the Rectangle instance.
+> Update the class `Rectangle` by adding the public method `def area(self):` that returns the area value of the Rectangle instance.

 ## Task 5
 - [x] `models/rectangle.py`